 How can we adapt

-Take stock of work you and your colleagues are already doing that contributes to climate resilience but isn’t necessarily called ‘adaptation’, for example, flood risk management, biodiversity action planning and urban greening programmes.
+Many organisations are already doing work that contributes to climate resilience but isn’t necessarily called ‘adaptation’.
+This could be flood risk management, biodiversity action planning and urban greening programmes.

-Identify who can help, inside and outside your organisation.
-Collaborative working is essential to the success of adaptation, helping to identify shared risks and cost-effective solutions.
+Collaborative working is essential to identify shared risks and cost-effective solutions.

-Adaptation must be at the heart of existing organisational processes such as risk management, business continuity planning and emergency planning.
-Failing to embed adaptation will lead to it being seen as an ‘optional extra’ which does not inform decision making.
+Adaptation must be integrated at the heart of existing organisational processes such as risk management, business continuity planning and emergency planning.
+Climate adaptation is not an ‘optional extra’ but a key to future success.

 For detailed guidance on how to plan for adaptation, read Adaptation Scotland’s “Five steps to managing your climate risks”.